-Mannaquesh (also often spelt Mannaesh) is breakfast pizza in Amman and a popular Jordanian food at just about any time of day.
-Traditional mannaqesh is a round dough topped with zaatar (thyme mixture with salt, sumac and sesame seeds) and olive oil and baked in a fire oven.
+Mannaquesh (also often spelled Mannaesh) is a breakfast pizza in Amman and a popular Jordanian food at just about any time of day.
+Traditional mannaqesh is a round dough topped with zaatar (thyme mixture with salt, sumac, and sesame seeds) and olive oil and baked in a fire oven.
 You can also try an array of different options depending on the restaurant.
-I like the halloumi (a salty cheese), and eggs and dried meat.
-I usually order all three types for just a few JD
+I like halloumi (a salty cheese), eggs and dried meat.
+I usually order all three types for just a few JD.

-The best place to have Mannaqesh in Amman is listed below.
+The best place to have mannaqesh in Amman is listed below.
 It is also included in this popular Amman food tour

 Fuul (Fava Beans)

-Fuul is another staple and is fava beans mixed with lemon, chillis and garlic.
-Every restarurant makes theirs a little different.
+Fuul is another staple and is fava beans mixed with lemon, chillis, and garlic.
+Every restaurant makes theirs a little different.
 Often breakfast buffets in hotels will have fixings on the side to add to your fava beans.
-They are often served in a tall ceramix tear drop chaped container with a long spoon.
+They are often served in a tall ceramic tear drop shaped container with a long spoon.

 If you have a sweet tooth, Baklava is a perfectly acceptable breakfast food (or after dinner treat).

-You cannot visit the Middle East without trying falafel and it is a cheap eat for a snack.
+You cannot visit the Middle East without trying falafel and it is a cheap eat snack.
 Whether you have it at Hashem Restaurant (one of the most popular restaurants in Jordan) with a spread of mezze (appetizers) or in a falafel sandwich, it is a popular snack food in Jordan.

 Falafel is made of chick peas and deep fried.

 Zait and Zaatar with Bread

-Basic breakfast can be bread with olive oil and a blend of zait and zaatar.
+A basic breakfast in Jordan can be bread with olive oil and a blend of zait and zaatar.
 You will see locals eating this in hotel breakfast buffets!